tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

     Kubernetes
     ```

 2. Select `Kubernetes` as your gateway.
-The next prompt will ask if you already have Istio installed.
+The next prompt asks if you already have Istio installed.

 ### If Istio is already installed

-1. The first prompt will ask if Istio is already installed.
-If Istio is already installed in your cluster select 'Yes'.
+1. If Istio is already installed in your cluster, select 'Yes'.

     ```bash
     ?
 Use existing Istio installation?:  (Use arrow keys)